-We have vaccinated in homeless shelters, the traveller sites, the Indian Centre supported by the British Association of Physicians of Indian Origin and several Mosques.
+We have vaccinated in homeless shelters, the traveller sites, the Indian Centre supported by BAPIO and several Mosques.
 We have established ongoing programmes of vaccination sessions.

-We have vaccinated Sex workers via a dropin clinic supported by Street Life.
+We have vaccinated Sex workers via a drop-in clinic supported by Street Life.
 We have liaised with local parlours where sex workers are based.